GolaraRFI/Emotion-Analysis-with-BERT/README.md

 - Pandas
 - Scikit-learn

-## Data
-Raw Data: Place your raw data files in the Dataset/ directory.

-Preprocessing: Preprocess the data using the notebook data_preprocessing.ipynb.
-This will generate processed data saved in the Dataset/ directory.

 ## Model Training
 Train the BERT model by running the notebook EmotionAnalysis_BERT.ipynb.
 The trained model will be saved in the emotion-analysis-bert/ directory.